Wondering what unique things to do in Marrakech? Read on for our favorites!

 The Saadian tombs were constructed by the Saadian sultan Ahmad Al Mansour in the early 1600’s to bury his and some of his descendants’ bodies.

-The site is not huge, but the tombs themselves were incredible!
-There were intricate tiles on the floors and wall, intricate carved stucco arches, and carved cedarwood all around.
-Interestingly, graves in Morocco tend to be tile-based.
+The site is not huge, and there are usually just a few visitors, but the tombs themselves were incredible!
+There were intricate tiles on the floors and wall, and carved stucco arches and cedarwood all around.

 The first and main burial area is a series of three rooms: The Mirhab room, the Room of 12 Columns, and the Room of 3 Niches.
 You can look into each room via a door opening, but you can’t walk around inside.
 Which makes sense — these are graves after all!